Information and communications technology in Kosovo: Outsourcing

 vices as well as manages and coordinates the activities in a multi-vendor environment during the life-cycle of the complete project.
-On top of this, 3CIS also offers Project management services that are tailored to suit client needs from initial planning to project completions.
+3CIS also offers project management services that are tailored to suit client needs from initial planning to project completions.

-Kosovo has made it to other markets as well, both individually as well as established companies.
-Sprigs is the best example of a Kosovar start-up company established in Pristina.

-Anoniem is the highest-profile job to date for SPRIGS, which was founded in late 2010, by a Dutch entrepreneur, and this job was trusted to a half-dozen young Kosovar Albanian programmers, who work at computers at a repurposed apartment that now houses the technical brain trust of this IT outsourcing company.
+Kosovar businesses have expanded into international markets, including through established companies and individual entrepreneurs.
+Sprigs, an IT outsourcing company based in Pristina, is an example of a Kosovar startup operating in the international market.
+Founded in late 2010 by a Dutch entrepreneur, the company employed a group of young Kosovar Albanian programmers who worked from an office converted from a residential apartment.
+One of its projects, Anoniem, was described as the company's highest-profile project at the time.